Interrogational torture: Investigation of effectiveness

-Other scholars argue that we do not know enough about contemporary torture to conclude much about its efficacy.
-In the U.S. case, we don’t have enough information about how many detainees were tortured, how or how often, and how the information they provided differed from information provided by detainees who were not tortured.
-Moreover, Americans find the claim that "torture doesn't work" to be unpersuasive: they believe that torture is quick and effective.
-In contrast, Americans find the claim that torture is cruel to be a far more persuasive argument against torture.
+Research on the history of torture suggests that torture has likely been costly and ineffective at extracting reliable information from reluctant detainees.
+In Toledo, Spain, the Spanish Inquisition interrogated 1046 people between 1575 and 1610.
+Of those who were not tortured, 42% confessed guilt.
+Of those who were tortured, 29% confessed.

-Research on the history of torture suggests that torture has, at times, proven quite effective in extracting reliable information from reluctant detainees.
-For example, in Toledo, Spain, the Spanish Inquisition interrogated 1046 people between 1575 and 1610.
-It tortured 123 of these people.
-Of those who were not tortured, 42% provided the court with evidence that the court considered useful.
-Of those who were tortured, 29% collaborated, a notable rate since only the most steadfast individuals, who refused to collaborate without torture, were ultimately sent to the torture chamber.
-The evidence revealed in the torture chambers of the Inquisition matched evidence provided by detainees that were not tortured: They named the same persons, places, religious practices, and events.
-During the Philippine War (1899-1902), Filipino detainees were subjected to “water torture”.
+During the Philippine War (1899–1902), Filipino detainees were subjected to "water torture".
 According to one Senate Committee testimony, about two-thirds of those tortured collaborated and revealed the locations of weapons caches.
 More recently in Iraq, Saddam Hussein ordered the torture of suspected regime opponents.
 Of the 31 detainees who later told scholars that they had indeed acted to undermine the regime, twelve (39%) also admitted that they had provided accurate information about their activities under torture.
 Nonetheless, Hassner argues that it is impossible to improvise quick and brutal torture and expect successful results: "Our society would have to acquiesce to a massive bureaucratized torture campaign, at times of peace or war, that targeted thousands, from all walks of life, regardless of culpability, to extract modest intelligence that was, at best, corroborative".

 Techniques

 Rejali states that the effectiveness of torture cannot be considered without investigating specific techniques and how they affect the victim's body and mind.
 In the 2010s, research began to examine specific techniques for their effects.
-For example studies of sleep deprivation have found that there is a high risk of false statements or the interrogator even planting a false memory.
+For example, studies of sleep deprivation have found that there is a high risk of false statements or the interrogator even planting a false memory.
 O'Mara ran a study of simulated waterboarding, finding that it increased the recall of false memories.
 Charles A. Morgan III tested SERE techniques on volunteers and found that they reduced the reliability of eyewitness identification.
 Some research suggests that the greater number of coercive techniques that are applied, the greater likelihood of obtaining false information.